Our Leadership: Counting Coup

 Oglala Lakota and Mexican, Santanah volunteered for the COUP Council for the past 5 years and is our current youth representative on the board of directors.
 She has helped cook and deliver meals, supported vigils and memorials for MMIW, marched for justice and regularly takes direct action to help the unhoused relatives living in the Mni Luzahan.
 In 2023, she also helped build the floats the COUP Council entered in the Native American Day and the Festival of Lights parades, raised funds to feed the unhoused relatives on a weekly basis and then volunteered regularly from December 2023 through April 2024.
 Currently a high school student in the Rapid City Area Schools, she is an advocate for young people and especially girls who want to thrive and prosper in life.
 She would like to help inspire young people to organize in their community, mobilize, organize, study and vote when they turn 18.

-Natalie Stites Means, JD, Executive Director
+Natalie Stites Means, J.D., Executive Director

-Woawacin Suta Win (Strong Fortitude Woman) is enrolled with the Cheyenne River Sioux Tribe.
-Shortly after joining the Board of Directors, Natalie was unanimously appointed as the first executive director of the COUP Council in May 2023.
-In 2019, she founded the HeSapa Voter Initiative (HSVI), a civic engagement effort focused on the Native voters of South Dakota.
-When the pandemic hit, she and other women launched the grassroots community response in Rapid City, Meals for Relatives, serving over three thousand people in quarantine and distributing over 40,000 masks and PPE into the community.
-Recently, she completed a four year appointment to the South Dakota Advisory Committee to the United States Commission on Civil Rights.
-Right now, Natalie also serves on the board of directors for the Native POP Art Market and the Justice Empowerment Network in South Dakota.
-Ms. Stites Means is a UCLA graduate with a B.A. in History & American Indian Studies and earned a Juris Doctor with a specialization in Public Interest Law & Policy from the UCLA School of Law.
-Mrs. Means is married to Miskooquewezance Means (Oglala Lakota/Anishinaabe) and has one daughter.
+Woawacin Suta Win (Strong Fortitude Woman) is enrolled with the Cheyenne River Sioux Tribe, and has close ties to the Crow Creek & Standing Rock ospaye.
+Dr. Stites Means was appointed as the first executive director of the COUP Council in May 2023.
+In 2019, she founded the He Sapa Voter Initiative (HSVI), a civic engagement effort focused on the Native voters of South Dakota.
+With the COVID-19 pandemic, she and other women launched the grassroots community response in Rapid City, Meals for Relatives, serving over three thousand people in quarantine thousands of cooked meals, groceries, traditional medicines, robust care packages, and over 40,000 PPE masks and shields into the Mni Luzahan community.
+In 2024, Dr. Stites Means completed a four year appointment to the South Dakota Advisory Committee to the United States Commission on Civil Rights, during which the Committee issued two reports on voting rights and access and maternal mortality for Native people living in South Dakota.
+Natalie also serves on several boards, committees and networks for reproductive justice, arts & culture and health care.
+She is a UCLA graduate with a B.A. in History & a minor in American Indian Studies and earned a Juris Doctor with a specialization in Public Interest Law & Policy from the School of Law.

 Gloria Eastman, M.A., Special projects coordinator